Ardfinnan Castle

-The Anglo-Norman castle is positioned on a large rocky incline and it looks out over the Suir valley with the Knockmealdown Mountains to the south, and the Galtee Mountains to the northwest.
-The castle is a parallelogram in shape with square battlements at the corners and a fortified entrance gateway.
+The Anglo-Norman castle is positioned on a large rocky incline above a ford in the river, looking out over the Suir valley with the Knockmealdown Mountains to the south, and the Galtee Mountains to the northwest.
+The castle is a parallelogram in shape with square battlements at the corners, ruins of a chapel, a circular 13th century keep and a fortified entrance gateway.
+The full extent of its structure is hidden by the trees of the Castle Wood.
+The castle is bound at the riverbank, bridge and road by its old watermill.